CloakProject/CloakCoin/doc/build-qt-osx.md

 ## Introduction

 This is a tutorial to build the CloakCoin wallet with a graphical user interface (GUI), intended for end-users.

 It is designed to walk you through all the steps required to build the wallet from scratch.

-If you are experienced, there are concise instructions in the README.
+If you are experienced, there are short instructions in the README.

 ## Install a package manager

 To build the wallet, you first need to install a package manager, which will let you install dependencies easily.

 On Mac OS X, there is no pre-installed package manager, but there are several you can install.

 The one CloakCoin use is HomeBrew.

-First, go on [HomeBrew main page](https://brew.sh/) and follow the instructions to install it.
+First, **go on [HomeBrew main page](https://brew.sh/) and follow the instructions to install it.**

 ## Installing the dependencies

 To install dependencies, you need to open the Terminal app and run commands.

 The command to install dependencies is `brew install` followed by a package name.

 When you do that, HomeBrew will download the pre-compiled package and installed it in a pre-determined folder.

 *Warning*: if HomeBrew doesn't have the pre-compiled package for your OS version (generally if you have an older version of Mac OS X), it will need to compile it.
-To do that, it will require that you install Xcode.
+To do that, it will require that you **install Xcode**.
 To do that, go over to  [from Apple Developer](http://developer.apple.com/download/more/) and find a version of Xcode compatible with your OS version.

 You can install dependencies one-by-one, or all at once.
-To install all at once, run: `brew install qt boost@1.57 leveldb curl openssl libevent berkeley-db@4 miniupnpc qrencode`
+To install all at once, **run: `brew install qt boost@1.57 leveldb curl openssl libevent berkeley-db@4 miniupnpc qrencode`**

 Otherwise, here is the detail:
 * Qt is required for the graphical interface: `brew install qt`